Joint CFO-Channel Estimation under Strong Inter-Cell Interference for Low-Altitude Radio Mapping: Performance Evaluation

 \subsection{Field Test Results}

 We first validate the proposed estimator and the overall measurement system by comparing the Doppler-induced theoretical \ac{cfo} drift with the demeaned \ac{cfo} produced by our algorithm.
-According to the Doppler relation, the motion-induced \ac{cfo} offset satisfies

-where $v_{\text{LOS}}$ is the projection of the \ac{uav} velocity onto the \ac{los} direction.
+According to the Doppler relation, the motion-induced \ac{cfo} offset satisfies $\Delta f\approx-v_{\text{LOS}}f_{\text{c}}/c$, where $v_{\text{LOS}}$ is the projection of the \ac{uav} velocity onto the \ac{los} direction.
 As shown in Fig.~\ref{fig:cfo_field_test}, during the on-track flight phase, when the \ac{uav} follows the predetermined trajectory for radio-map sampling, the theoretical \ac{cfo} and the estimated \ac{cfo} (centered) closely match.
 The larger discrepancies around some peaks and valleys are mainly observed during turning maneuvers, where the received signal becomes less stable.
-Overall, the strong agreement between the two curves confirms that the proposed cross-burst framework can accurately track the \ac{cfo} from 5G \ac{nr} \ac{ss} burst sets and validates the effectiveness of the entire measurement system.
+Overall, the strong agreement between the two curves confirms that the proposed framework can accurately track the \ac{cfo} from 5G \ac{nr} \ac{ss} burst sets and validates the effectiveness of the entire measurement system.

 Fig.~\ref{fig:per_beam_radio_map} illustrates the per-beam radio maps in the $150\text{ m}$ low-altitude airspace.
 The coverage patterns of the eight beams can be clearly distinguished: beam 0 provides broad-area coverage, while beams 1 to 7 form seven narrower beams that sweep from approximately north toward west.
 The received power does not exhibit a simple monotonic distance- or propagation-loss trend but instead shows irregular spatial variations, since the dominant energy in the low-altitude airspace is largely contributed by ground-reflected paths.
 For the same reason, different beams exhibit different power levels in the airspace, which mainly reflect variations in the underlying ground environment; for example, beams 1-3 appear weaker in regions with fewer reflective structures, whereas beams 4-7 are stronger where more reflectors are present.
 These observations highlight the intrinsic complexity of low-altitude coverage by terrestrial deployments.